someengineering/fixinventory-apps/cleanup-aws-vpcs/README.md

 # cleanup-aws-vpcs
-AWS VPC Cleanup App for Resoto
+AWS VPC Cleanup App for Fix Inventory

 This app marks all VPC dependencies for cleanup.
 The VPC must have been previously marked for cleanup by another cleanup plugin.